JanssenProject/jans/README.md

 # _Installation_

-You can directly download the `jans-cli` bundle package file as below:
+You can directly download the `jans-cli` package file as below:

 ### For macOs: